 After your brand name is trademarked, you will be able to use your pending mark to get a full brand registry in about seven business days.
-Amazon brand register unlocks a suite of tools designed to help you build and protect your brand, which creates a better experience for customers.
+Amazon brand register unlocks a suite of tools designed to help you build and protect your brand, creating a better customer experience.
 Any listing that includes your company’s brand can get immediate updates for your team.

 Many trademark services will only check to see if your name is available by checking your name at the USPTO.
 Here is the challenge with that process.

 The USPTO examining attorneys ONLY search their database of Federal trademarks.
-That’s about 2-million marks.
-That is just 12% reality, which MAY affect legal use.
-They do NOT research State trademarks (1-million marks) or common law marks (13-million) with 1st use rights under common law.
+That’s about 2 million marks.
+That is just 12% of reality, which MAY affect legal use.
+They do NOT research State trademarks (1 million marks) or common law marks (13 million) with 1st use rights under common law.
 Additionally, the USPTO rejects 39% of all filings because of other mistakes, not just the likelihood of confusion refusals.
-So, yes, the USPTO does A search, but not ALL the research needed to determine if your given name, slogan, or logo are, in fact, legally exact.
-This is why the USPTO publishes marks for the opposition, why they allow people/companies a chance to cancel a mark up to 6 years later.
+So, yes, the USPTO does A search, but not ALL the research needed to determine if your given name, slogan, or logo is, in fact, legally exact.
+This is why the USPTO publishes marks for the opposition, and why they allow people/companies a chance to cancel a mark up to 6 years later.
 This is why they recommend a true I.P. comprehensive search BEFORE filing, before use anywhere – because others MAY have prior rights in SOUND, APPEARANCE, or MEANING.
 In the end, there is more to a trademark registration than only filing with the USPTO; similarly, there is more to filing an LLC than filing the articles with the secretary of state.

 Most online sellers on Amazon needs a resale certificate until he entirely manufactures their items by themselves.
 Such a certificate is also called a seller’s permit and gives you a chance to buy products without paying any taxes.
 This is most common with dropshipping.
 There are situations where the supplier will request an exemption certificate from the seller.
 Typically, this is when the supplier has nexus in your customer’s state.